-Anchorage is a short drive away from the Resort and offers a variety of cultural activites from native heritage to artistic delights.
+Anchorage is a short drive away from the Resort and offers a variety of cultural activities from Native heritage to artistic delights.
 During the holidays, Anchorage celebrates with tree-lighting ceremonies and Santa comes into town with a sleigh of real reindeer.
 Throughout the winter, find ice sculptures and other winter festivities.
 The highlight of winter in Anchorage is the arrival of the Iditarod and the two week-long celebration, Fur Rendezvous.

 A bustling metropolis with a population of over 250,000, Anchorage was founded in 1915 as a railroad camp.
 Anchorage is now Alaska's largest city, and serves as a convenient jumping-off point for all sorts of excursions.
 Navigating downtown Anchorage's streets is simple.
 The grid plan was laid out by the Army Corps of Engineers, and streets and avenues run exactly east-west and north-south.
 The city has a local bus system and a network of more than 120 miles of paved urban trails which translates into great avenues for bicyclists and walkers in the summer and extraordinary cross country trail network in the winter.